MylesNottingham/battleship/DTR.md

   - Jesse
     - I think I have been able to uphold the norms.
   - Myles
-    -
+    - Yeah.

 Are there any new norms or expectations I would like to add?
   - Jesse
     - No, I think we were pretty thorough in establishing our working agreement and expectations.
   - Myles
-    -
+    - No, we were thorough up front.

-Do I need to give any feedback or clarify my working relationship with anyone?'
+Do I need to give any feedback or clarify my working relationship with anyone?
 - Jesse
     - No, I think we were pretty thorough in establishing our working agreement and expectations.
   - Myles
-    -
+    - No.

+---

 Team Discussion: